ssuryanarayanan/Qi-Docs/docs/Filter Expressions.md

 - "floor(Value) eq 15"
 - "ceiling(Value) eq 16"

-## String functions supported in filter expressions
+## String functions supported

 String operations are case sensitive.
 Character index in a string is 0-based.
+The following string functions are supported for use within a filter expression:

 | function | Comment |
 |---|---|